U8NWXD/oppia-wiki/Outreachy-Dec-2021-to-Mar-2022.md

 **Q: Who are the students I should work with?**

 A: Oppia's mission is to empower learners across the globe by providing equitable access to high-quality, engaging education.
 As our lessons are specially designed to meet the unique needs of under-resourced learners around the world, our target audience is underserved students who lack access to high-quality basic education.
-For this project in general, including the user studies, these are students you should be working in the contribution period and during the internship.
+For this project, including the user studies, you should be working with these underserved students during the contribution period and the internship.

 *Please keep in mind that **your internship will be contingent** on you being able to contact and work with the required students and NGOs.*